cat-training-2020/cat-training-2020.github.io/content.md

 ## Overview

-- These slides are online: http://cat-train.github.com/
+- These slides are online: somewhere-tbc
 - Tutorial format (with some lecturing thrown in)
 - Tutorial will be in phases (time permitting)
   1. <!-- .element class="fragment" --> Hands-on with GitHub and Atom